 \item The problem of how to generalise from what one has learned, without either under-generalisation or over-generalisation, is discussed in \cite[Section 5.3]{sp_extended_overview}\footnote{Under-generalisation was overlooked in this account but the avoidance of under-generalisations is achieved in exactly the same way as the avoidance of over-generalisations.} and also in \cite[Section V-H]{sp_alternatives}.

-In brief, learning with the SP system from a body of data, {\bf I}, means compressing {\bf I} as much as possible and then splitting the resulting body of data into two parts: a {\em grammar} which contains a single copy of each recurrent pattern in {\bf I}; and an {\em encoding} of {\bf I} which contains non-recurrent parts of {\bf I} and brief codes or references recurrent patterns in {\bf I}.\footnote{Notice that recurrent patterns in {\bf I} may be abstract patterns as well as concrete patterns.} Evidence to date shows that with learning of this kind, the grammar generalises in a way that we judge to be ``correct'' and avoids what intuitively we would judge to be under-generalisation or over-generalisation.\footnote{See also the discussion of generalisation in \cite{wolff_1988}}
+In brief, learning with the SP System from a body of data, {\bf I}, means compressing {\bf I} as much as possible and then splitting the resulting body of data into two parts: a {\em grammar} which contains a single copy of each recurrent SP-pattern in {\bf I}; and an {\em encoding} of {\bf I} which contains non-recurrent parts of {\bf I} and brief codes or references to recurrent SP-patterns in {\bf I}.\footnote{Notice that recurrent SP-patterns in {\bf I} may be abstract patterns as well as concrete patterns.}

+Evidence to date shows that with learning of this kind, the grammar generalises in a way that native speakers judge to be `correct' and avoids what intuitively such people would judge to be under-generalisation or over-generalisation.\footnote{See also the discussion of generalisation in \cite{wolff_1988}.}

 \end{itemize}

 Assuming that progress can be made along the lines outlined here, another avenue that may be explored later is how children may learn the meanings of things by making inferences from their existing knowledge.
 For example, if a child that does not know the word ``plantain'' hears someone say something like: ``I had plantain for lunch today.
 It was delicious---more tasty than potato but not overpowering'', he or she may infer quite reasonably that plantain is something that one can eat and that it is probably something starchy, like potato.''